akash-k7/ethereumbasics/README.md

-# this is a basic cding to enter solidity-ethereum coding.
+# this is a basic coding to enter solidity-ethereum coding.